uvd540/asteroids-odin/README.md

 ## Debugging

 I recommend debugging the desktop build when you can (add `-debug` inside `build_desktop.bat/sh` and use for example [RAD Debugger](https://github.com/EpicGamesExt/raddebugger)).
 But if you get web-only bugs then you can add `-g` to the the `emcc` line in the build script.
 This will give you crash stack traces with useful information.
 It works in Chrome, but I didn't get it to work in Firefox.

+## Sublime Text

+There is a Sublime project file: `project.sublime-project`.
+It has a build system pre-setup that lets you run the build scripts for both web and desktop.

 ## TODO:
 - Alternatives for running program that works in Chrome (annoying to have to use server...)